 (5) A person appointed under this section is not by that reason alone an officer of the Public Service of the State.

+[Section 11 amended by No. 39 of 2010 s.
+89.]

 12. Regulations

 The Governor may make such regulations as are contemplated by this Act or as he considers necessary or expedient for the purposes of this Act.